thelounge/thelounge.github.io/_guides/znc.md

 - Have a centralized block list across different clients

+- Detach from channels and auto-attach on activity

 - Run multiple The Lounge versions, sharing the data (for example stable and dev in order to test the next The Lounge PR)

 ## Setting up ZNC